thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 ## What's an index?

 In a relational database system, an **index** is a special lookup table used to improve the speed of information retrieval for a specified table-column pair.

-A index on a table-column pair is like the index in an encyclopedia.
-You just follow the references to the desired pages that contain a subject.
-An index on a table-column pair is very similar in that you follow the references to the desired rows that contain a table-column value.
+An index on a table-column pair is like the index in an encyclopedia.
+You follow the references to the desired rows that contain a table-column value.

 ```text
                                                  movies